RahulRoy-rsp/Kafka_On_Docker/Use_Case_4/README.md

 9. Check *Control Center* `(http://localhost:9021)` and visit Topics to see the data has been received in the kafka topic or not.

 10. (Optional Step) You can also view the topic in the *kafka container*
-    - Visit the kafka bash terminal by executing the following command in a terminal window.
+    - Visit the `kafka bash terminal` by executing the following command in a terminal window.
         ```bash
         docker exec -it <kafka-container-id> /bin/bash
         ```
-    - Replace the <kafka-container-id> with the id of kafka container, you can get that using `docker ps` command.
+    - Replace the `<kafka-container-id>` with the id of kafka container, you can get that using `docker ps` command.
-    - Then, once you are in kafka bash cli, enter the following command to list all the topics:
+    - Then, once you are in kafka bash cli, enter the following command to *list all the topics*:
         ```bash
         /usr/bin/kafka-topics --list --zookeeper zookeeper:2181
         ```

 11. (Optional Step) Try to put more records on the source table and see whether those new records are being reflected in the kafka topic.

-12. Now, Create a sink connection file `(sink_connection.json)` as a sink connector file for receiving the data from the topic to the destinstion mysql table.
+12. Now, Create a sink connection file `(sink_connection.json)` as a **sink connector file** for receiving the data from the topic to the destinstion mysql table.

-13. Now, post the sink json file so that kafka will be able to pull the data from the kafka topic into the destination mysql table.
-[Refer sink_connection file]()
+13. Now, post the sink json file so that kafka will be able to *pull the data from the kafka topic into the destination mysql table*.
+[Refer sink_connection file](https://github.com/RahulRoy-rsp/Kafka_On_Docker/blob/main/Use_Case_4/sink_connection.json)
     ```bash
     curl -X POST -H "Content-Type: application/json" --data @sink_connection.json http://localhost:8083/connectors
     ```